How to teach your child to clean ANY bedroom in 10 minutes

 In short, yes.
 For children (and husbands), it’s best to keep it simple; this or that.
 The floor is littered with clothing, toys, things to keep, and trash.
 Basically, there are clothes and not clothes.
 Your child is making a plain choice between two clear options and acting on it.
 As he walks around the room, he collects one thing: clothes.
 At this point, do not use time sorting the laundry, which would add complication, just gather it up.

 When you demonstrate this to your child, move quickly.
 The goal is to finish this part of the task in under two minutes, the whole job in ten or less.
 Stay focused, speedily filling your arms with all the clothing you can grab then dropping it onto the bed.
 You will not get a tidy space immediately, but look – your child is doing something about the messy room!

 Gather items that belong in the room.

 Note: This is where your addiction to baskets actually helps your family.
-Have a few baskets (boxes, buckets, containers, whatever) standing by to help with sorting.
+Have a few baskets (boxes, buckets, containers, toy bins, whatever) standing by to help with sorting the big pile of clothes and items.
 With all of the clothing off the floor, you have two new options: things that stay in the room, and things that do not.
 Again, using the “full hands” (or basket) principle, move through the room picking up everything you can.
 When they start to fill up, walk around placing the items where they go, or close to it.
 Items that do not belong in the room (cups, plates, racoons, welding equipment, animal husbandry supplies), get placed just outside the door in a separate basket.
 They can be dealt with later.
 Taking them to their proper home now will prevent you from getting this room clean anytime in the foreseeable EVER.